 An application aimed for the use of social welfare and healthcare professionals must meet the requirements of the Client Data Act (class A).
 For that reason, professional applications utilising the PHR must pass the certification process required in the Act on the Electronic Processing of Client Data in Health Care and Social Welfare.

 Joint testing for PHR means the verification of internal testing of the application and ensuring its functioning against the client testing environments of the Kanta Services.

-In the approval testing, the application supplier itself will test all the functionalities and data contents that the application will use from the Kanta PHR and which are required in the appendix to the THL directive.
+In the joint testing, the application supplier itself will test all the functionalities and data contents that the application will use from the Kanta PHR and which are required in the appendix to the THL directive.
 Mandatory test cases include, e.g. authorisation, functionalities by resource type/profile, compliance with the national data content, and display of data in My Kanta Pages.

 Joint testing is meant for testing in the last stage of the development work.

-Server-based applications need a test server certificate from the Population Register Centre (PRC) for approval testing.
+Server-based applications need a test server certificate from the Population Register Centre (PRC) for joint testing.